Jorge3129/reader/README.md

 # The Reader App

-This is an app to faciliatate reading books in foreign languages
+This is an app to facilitate reading books in foreign languages

 See the app live: [https://the-reader-xd.herokuapp.com](https://the-reader-xd.herokuapp.com)